codepath/android_guides/Configuring-a-Parse-Server.md

        <img src="http://imgur.com/OjyvPdc.png"/>

+Other tips:

-If you need to update the source code, you need to download the `.zip` file and upload it here:
+* If you need to update the source code, you need to go the download the updated `.zip` file and upload to the main dashboard here:

        <img src="http://imgur.com/8XBkbnK.png"/>

-If you need to get back to the console after the instance has been created, you can click [here](https://console.aws.amazon.com/elasticbeanstalk/home?region=us-west-2).
+* If you need to get back to the console after the instance has been created, you can click [here](https://console.aws.amazon.com/elasticbeanstalk/home?region=us-west-2).

+* You mean need to get direct SSH access to this box to view the MongoDB data.
+See [this article](http://stackoverflow.com/questions/4742478/ssh-to-elastic-beanstalk-instance) for more information.

 ### Testing Deployment